 Remote Backup: PCC uses a secure, encrypted internet connection to backup your data on a remote server.
 This solution requires very little maintenance and ensures that data is encrypted and safely stored offsite.

-RAID Array: Your PCC server includes a RAID array, one or more extra hard drives that automatically duplicate all information on your PCC server.
+RAID Array: If your practice has a physical server in your office, that server includes a RAID array, one or more extra hard drives that automatically duplicate all information on the server.
 RAID is not a backup solution and can not be used to recover deleted files.
 Instead, your RAID array prevents data loss in the event of a hard drive failure.
 One faulty drive can be swapped out for a working drive without any interruption of service.

 Contact PCC Support at 1-800-722-1082 or firstname.lastname@example.org to discuss backup solutions for your practice.
 We periodically review the technical needs of your practice to ensure your data is safe and secure from theft, natural disaster, and hardware failure.

 PCC Does Not Keep a Copy or Store Your Data: PCC does not maintain a copy of your data at our central office.
 Your data is kept on a server and on an encrypted local storage device, both of which remain under your office’s oversight at all times.
 An encrypted copy is also stored at secure remote “cloud” location.